Philippe Entremont

 Philippe Entremont (born 7 June 1934) is a French classical pianist and conductor.
 His recordings as a pianist include concertos by Tchaikovsky, Maurice Ravel, Rachmaninoff, Saint-Saëns and others.

 Early life

 Philippe Entremont was born in Reims to musical parents, his mother being a Grand Prix pianist and his father an operatic conductor.
 Philippe first received piano lessons from his mother at the age of six.
 His father introduced him to the world of chamber and orchestral music.

 He studied in Paris with Marguerite Long, and entered the Conservatoire de Paris.
-He won prizes in sight-reading at age 12, chamber-music aged 14, and piano at 15.
+He won prizes in sight-reading at age 12, chamber-music at age 14, and piano at 15.
 He became Laureat at the international Long-Thibaud Competition at the age of 16.